Honeymoon-Worthy Islands That Don't Require a Passport

 The best beaches in the United States to spend your post-wedding getaway.

-There's something crazy romantic—and relaxing—about an island honeymoon.
-It's just so easy to unwind from all of the wedding-planning stress when you're surrounded by water, its calming waves, and your new husband.
-But if you don't have the time or the money to fly halfway across the world to the beaches of Thailand or beyond, there are plenty of amazing honeymoon (or mini-moon) destinations much closer to home—no passport required.
-(Disclaimer: For the purposes of this list, we're leaving out Hawaii.)
-Here are a few of our favorites.
+There's something crazy romantic—and undeniably relaxing—about an island honeymoon.
+It's just so easy to unwind from all of the wedding-planning stress when you're surrounded by water, its calming waves, and your new husband or wife.
+But if you don't have the time or the money to fly halfway across the world to the beaches of Thailand or beyond—or else you're looking to stay close to home in the wake of the COVID-19 pandemic—you'll be pleased to know that there are plenty of amazing honeymoon (or mini-moon) destinations much closer to home—no passport required.

 San Juan Islands, Washington